DAism2019/Proof-of-Love/english/chap1.md

 ### 1.2 Hatred and Barbarism

 According to Wikipedia, hatred is an intense negative emotional response toward certain people, things, or ideas, often associated with opposition or aversion.
-Hatred is frequently linked with strong anger, contempt, and disgust, and is sometimes regarded as the opposite of love.
+Hatred is frequently linked with strong anger, contempt, and disgust, and is sometimes regarded as the opposite of love.<sup>73</sup>

 Indeed, love and hate are entangled opposites.
 Following our definition of Love 2.0, we can also offer a definition of **Hate 2.0**: